se2024-jpg/Slash/docs/function_description.md

 Returns-
     A formatted string showing the converted amount in the target currency, rounded to two decimal places.

+### *def condense_helper(result_condensed, list, num):*
+The condense_helper function is a helper function designed to limit the number of entries in a result list.
+**Parameters**:\
+result_condensed: A list that will store the condensed results.
+This list is populated with entries from the list parameter until the specified limit (num) is reached.
+list: A list of entries (dictionaries) that are being processed.
+Each entry is expected to have a "title" key.
+num: An optional parameter that specifies the maximum number of entries to include in the result_condensed list.
+If num is None, there is no limit on the number of entries.

+### *def filter(data, price_min = 1, price_max = 100000, rating_min = 1):*
+The filter function is designed to filter a list of product entries based on specified criteria for price and rating.
+**Parameters**:\
+data: A list of dictionaries, where each dictionary represents a product entry.
+Each dictionary is expected to have keys for 'price' and 'rating'.
+price_min: An optional parameter that specifies the minimum price for the products to be included in the filtered results.
+The default value is 1.
+price_max: An optional parameter that specifies the maximum price for the products to be included in the filtered results.
+The default value is 100000.
+rating_min: An optional parameter that specifies the minimum rating for the products to be included in the filtered results.
+The default value is 1.

 ## **formatter.py**

 ### *def formatResult(website, titles, prices, links,ratings,df_flag, currency)*:
 The formatResult function takes the scraped HTML as input, and extracts the necessary values from the HTML code.
 Ex. extracting a price '$19.99' from a paragraph tag.\
 **Parameters**: \